kipod/server.py/README.md

 * **player_id** - id of player, who owner of this train
 * **position** - position of this train in the current line
 * **speed** - speed on the train

+Rating of players calculated each turn and can be get from dictionary __rating__.
+The key on this dictionary - player name; value - rating score.

 #### Map JSON string data example for result of action MAP for layer=10